-The Paris Pass combines the Paris Museum Pass, the Paris Visite Travelcard, and the Paris Attractions Pass into one convenient sightseeing card.
+The Paris Pass combines the Paris Museum Pass and the Paris Attractions Pass to help you enjoy the best sights and attractions in the city.
 Additionally, it makes buying tickets simple.
-Instead of purchasing your tickets separately, over 60 of the top attractions in Paris are included on the card – perfect for first-time visitors and those who plan to do a lot of sightseeing.
+Instead of purchasing your tickets separately, up to 80+ of the top attractions in Paris are included on the card – which is perfect for first-time visitors and those who plan to do a lot of sightseeing.

 Fast Track Entry